VICE-Team/svn-mirror/vice/doc/readmes/Readme-MacOSX.txt

 If you like, you can move the Application binaries anywhere you want.

+Note: Install the fonts that ship with VICE into your system.

 1.4 Create Bundles for each Emulator (Optional; Only for X11/Xaw and Gtk+ Port)